UPPMAX/UPPMAX-documentation/docs/software/python_bundles.md

 ## Seaborn

-Seaborn is a Python visualization library based on matplotlib.
+Seaborn is a Python visualisation library based on matplotlib.
  It provides a high-level interface for drawing attractive statistical graphics.

 - Homepage: <https://seaborn.pydata.org/>